Centril/rfcs/text/0000-default-field-values.md

 this could become quite a lot of variants.

-By allowing each individual variant of an `enum` to have default values, a more profound can achieve a more profound improvement to ergonomics than for `struct`s.
+By allowing each individual variant of an `enum` to have default values, more profound improvements to ergonomics than for `struct`s can be achieved.
 For example, you may write:

 ```rust
 enum Foo<'a> {